Kids need books. Here are some of the best ways to get free books for kids.

 Books are expensive.
-So I went out to search for how I can get free books for kids.
+So I searched for how I could get free books for kids.

 How to Get Free Books for Kids

 The library is the best place to get books.
 The library has everything!
 We love the library!
 Of course, the library has its limitations as you can only get physical books when they are actually open, and you have to remember to return them or else they will become “not free” because of the late fine.

 But… the library is not just a place to borrow books which you have to return.
 Many libraries have various summer reading programs, Friends of the Library Programs (where you can get free books that are being discarded), or other exciting programs where you can get free books to keep.
 This is obviously location dependent so head on over and ask your local librarian about ways to get free books for your kids!

 Little Free Libraries are the cutest new trend.
 They are little libraries that people set up in public places.
 They offer a bit more flexibility, as there are no late fees or hours of operation, but they are usually small and very limited.
 If you have one near you, it’s a cute activity and an excellent place to look for some books.
 Find a library near you and borrow a book!